Enraged-Rabbit-Community/ERCF_v2/Recommended_Options/ERF_Filament_Cutter/README.md

 ![image](Assets/ERF2.png)

 ## Toolheads
-Currently ERF is only available for the Stealthburner toolhead.
+Currently ERF is only available for the Stealthburner toolhead with Clockwork 2 (CW2) or Galileo 2 Extruder (G2E).
 We hope to offer other options in the future.
 When choosing toolhead sensors "types" refer to the explanation of options [here](/Recommended_Options/Toolhead_Modifications/README.md#possible-options-explained).

 ### Supported Extruders for StealthBurner and Sensor Options
 <table>